haoapple/flight_delays/README.md

 ## Directory of this repository

 - README.md
    - Executive Summary and guide for the repository

 - 00.Final_modeling.ipynb
    - contains final modelings and confusion matrix with the scores

 - 01.Data Processing.ipynb
    - Import "on-time performance" from Bureau of Transportation Statistics

 - 02.Selenium.ipynb
    - Web scrap the aircrafts information from Fllightradar24.common
    - This notebook will not work without login credential

 - 03.EDA.ipynb
    - Basic EDAs on the datasets and plots

 - 04.Feature_engineering.ipynb
    - Engineered features and variables

-## Disclaimer: All of the large data files ignored by `.gitignore`, therefore notebook might not run without the datasets.